choojs/choo/README.md

 See [#routing](#routing) for an overview of how to use routing efficiently.

 ### `app.mount(selector)`
-Start the application and mount it on the given `querySelector`.
-Uses [nanomount][nanomount] under the hood.
+Start the application and mount it on the given `querySelector`, the given selector can be a String or a DOM element.

 This will _replace_ the selector provided with the tree returned from `app.start()`.
 If you want to add the app as a child to an element, use `app.start()` to obtain the tree and manually append it.

 ### `tree = app.start()`
 Start the application.
 Returns a tree of DOM nodes that can be mounted using